Mayukh-Jain/Samvidhan-AI/README.md

 ---

 <div align="center">
-  <sub>Built with 💻 & ☕ by Priyank Solanki. © 2025 All Rights Reserved.</sub>
+  <sub>Built with 💻 & ☕ by Mayukh Jain. © 2025 All Rights Reserved.</sub>
 </div>

 ---